braze-inc/braze-docs/_docs/_help/help_articles/push/no_push_notification_was_received.md

 ### Push notification type

 Check that you're using the correct type of push notification.
 For example, if you want to target a FireTV, then you would use a Kindle push notification, not an Android push campaign.
-Check out the following articles for more information on unstanding the Braze workflow for:
+Check out the following articles for more information on understanding the Braze workflow for:
 - [Apple Push Notification][10]
 - [Firebase Cloud Messaging][11]